 No matter the time of year, you can satisfy your need for speed and distance while experiencing stunning Arctic landscapes.
 Lapland has cycling trails & routes open for use all year-round.

-As popular as mountain biking is, it’s no surprise that Lapland hosts several races, great and small, every summer.
-Every year, mountain bikers gear up for the Ylläs-Levi MTB race, which carries them through the Pallas-Yllästunturi National Park and through some of Lapland’s wildest terrain.
+As popular as mountain biking is, it’s no wonder that Lapland hosts several races, great and small.
+Ever year, mountain bikers gear up for MTB races in the Pyhä-Luosto National Park and through some of Lapland’s wildest terrain.
 Pyhä & Luosto offers up a mountain bike festival in their national park with 81 km of pro track, 44 km of adventure, and even a 15 km family track.
 Or you can join the Ruka Mountain Bike Competition with 20km, 40km, and 60km tracks.

 Check out these great mountain biking experiences:

 Frosty white snow covers most of northern Finland for more than half the year, but snowfall doesn’t mean you have to pack up your helmet; Lapland has fatbikes designed for traversing the wintry landscape.
 The Pyhä-Luosto National Park offers guided fatbike tours through pristine forests, or you can break away from the pack and explore the woody trails on your own.
 Fatbikes are a winter cycling staple across Lapland, and you’ll find them in almost every holiday destination.

 Check out these cool fatbike experiences: